Locally Divergent Orbits on Hilbert Modular Spaces: Preliminaries

 Let $A = \overset{r}{\underset{i=1}{\prod}}K_i$ and $A^* = \overset{r}{\underset{i=1}{\prod}}K_{i}^*$. $A$ (respectively, $A^*$) is a topological ring (respectively, topological group) endowed with the product topology.
 The field $K$ (respectively, the group $K^*$) is diagonally embedded in $A$ (respectively, $A^*$).
 The ring of integers $\OO$ of $K$ is a co-compact lattice of $A$ and the group of units $\OO^*$ is a discrete subgroup of $A^*$.

 If $M$ is a subset of a topological space $X$ then $\overline{M}$ is the topological closure of $M$ in $X$.
-Also, if $H$ is a closed subgroup of a topological group $L$ we denote by $H^{\circ}$ the connected component of $H$ containing the identity.
-By $\mathcal{N}_L(H)$ we denote the normalizer of $H$ in $L$.
+Also, if $H$ is a closed subgroup of a topological group $L$ we denote by $H^{\circ}$ the connected component of the identity of $H$.
+By $\mathcal{N}_L(H)$ (respectively, $\mathcal{Z}_L(H)$) we denote the normalizer (respectively, the centralizer) of $H$ in $L$.

 The notation $G_i$, $G$, $G_{\R}$, $D_I$, $D_{I,\R}$ have been introduced in the Introduction.
 The group $G$ is considered as a {\it real} Lie group.

 The diagonal embedding of $\SL(2,K)$ in $G$ will be denoted by $G_K$. $B_K^+, B_K^-$ and $D_K$ are the groups of upper triangular, lower triangular and diagonal matrices in $G_K$, respectively.
 For every $1 \leq i \leq r$ we denote by $G_{i,K}$, $B_{i,K}^+, B_{i,K}^-$ and $D_{i,K}$ the images of $G_K$, $B_K^+, B_K^-$ and $D_K$, respectively, under the natural projection $G \rightarrow G_{i}$.